RandyT97/Alexa-Synthesizer/README.md

-Useful for providing users with a note of reference in order to tune a instrument.
+Provides users with a sound reference for tuning instruments.

 #### Technologies Used: